Sander Thoenes: Legacy

 The Financial Times set up the Sander Thoenes Prize in his honour.
 The award offers recent journalism graduates, each year, a three-month internship at the Financial Times headquarters in London and a scholarship to cover living expenses.

 The Jakarta Foreign Correspondents Club (JFCC) announced a scholarship fund in his honor on September 7, 2006.
 The annual JFCC scholarship is awarded to support the training of East Timorese journalists.

-Hampshire College, Thoenes' alma mater in Amherst MA. has the SANDER THOENES DIVISION II AND DIVISION III RESEARCH AWARD.
+Hampshire College, Thoenes' alma mater in Amherst MA. has the Sander Thoenes research awards.
 Awards are made from an endowment established by his friends from Hampshire and around the world.
 The award is given to Division III students working in journalism; documentary photography, film or video; international relations; globalization; peace-building; civil society and human rights.